Marriage & Family Therapy MFT Degree Graduate Programs California

 Cost per credit varies for each college or university.
 State universities may also have in-state costs vs. out-of-state costs.
 Below are a few examples of the cost per credit as reported by schools offering marriage and family therapy Master’s programs.

-Schools with Top Marriage & Family Therapy (MFT) Graduate Programs in California
+Popular Schools with Marriage & Family Therapy - MFT Degree Programs in California

-GradSchools.com offers 22 Top Marriage & Family Therapy (MFT) Graduate Programs in California
+GradSchools.com offers 19 Top MFT Degree - Marriage and Family Therapy Graduate Programs in California

 The Chicago School of Professional Psychology